University Scholarships

-Institutional scholarships are available to qualified undergraduate freshman and transfer students.
-Scholarship recipients must meet all University requirements for regular admission in the fall and spring semester for eligibility.
-Full-time students (12 credits or more per semester) may qualify for scholarships toward their tuition and fees as outlined in Section 4.4.4.3.
-Students will be responsible for all other expenses, such as admissions and housing application fees.
-Currently, NAU does not offer scholarships to graduate students.
+Institutional grants and scholarships are available to qualified undergraduate freshman and transfer students.
+Tier II Athletic Scholarships are available for eligible graduate students that qualify.
+Grant and scholarship recipients must meet all University requirements for regular admission in the fall and spring semester for eligibility.
+Full-time students may qualify for grants and scholarships toward their tuition and fees as outlined in the academic catalog.
+Students will be responsible for all other expenses, such as the admissions, housing application, and enrollment confirmation fees.

 Application Procedure